Gino’s Italian Express – ITV

-Gino visits the Cinque Terra, five beautiful coastal towns only accessible by train or boat in this week’s Gino’s Italian Express on ITV
+Gino D’Acampo travels from majestic Lake Garda to Bolzano in the Italian Alps in this week’s Gino’s Italian Express on ITV

-Continuing his Italian rail journey, this week on Gino’s Italian Express on ITV, Gino D’Acampo is visiting the Cinque Terre area.
+It looks like Gino’s caught the wrong train in this week’s Gino’s Italian Express on ITV, when he’s greeted by a group of lederhosen-clad dancers in a place speaking German (pictured above).

-It’s almost laughably picturesque and because it’s practically a car-free zone, the local train is the best way to travel between the five towns clinging to the cliffs.
+He’s in the city of Bolzano, gateway to the Italian Alps, having travelled there after a spot of rowing and rustling up a sausage and bean casserole on Lake Garda.

 Latest Stories